Citizen Legislators, Not Career Politicians

 WHO IS U.S. TERM LIMITS?

-U.S. Term Limits (USTL), based out of Melbourne, Florida, advocates for term limits at all levels of government.
+U.S. Term Limits (USTL), based out of Washington, D.C., advocates for term limits at all levels of government.
 Since it was established in the early 1990s, USTL has assisted in enacting and defending term limits on state legislatures in 15 states as well as Congressional term limits in 23 states.
 Unfortunately, the Supreme Court ruled 5-4 in U.S. Term Limits v.
 Thornton that states may not individually enact term limits for their members of Congress and the popular and hard-won Congressional term limits never went into effect.

 USTL was and continues to be at the forefront of the term limits movement.
 Using the citizen initiative as its most potent tool, the term limits movement is considered to be among the most successful grass roots movements in American history.
 To this day, voters in states and municipalities across the country are enacting and reaffirming term limit laws one election cycle after another.